Monthly YAC Meeting

 How will change occur?

-Example below based on Talk2Me Campaign:
+Example below based on the Talk2Me media campaign:

-• IF YAC develops a media campaign, featuring a YAC created PSA, to encourage parents to send strong and clear messages against underage drinking THEN we expect to see an increase in youth perceptions of parental disapproval of underage drinking.
+• IF YAC develops a media campaign, featuring a youth created PSA, to encourage parents to send strong and clear messages against underage drinking THEN we expect to see an increase in youth perceptions of parental disapproval of underage drinking.

 • IF we see an increase in youth perceptions of parental disapproval of underage drinking, THEN we expect to see a decrease in the number of Fulton County youth, grades 9 – 12, drinking alcohol.